Cadence-GitHub/Stouffville-By-laws-AI/database/README.md

 The script includes safeguards:
 - Rate limiting with pauses between API calls
 - Graceful handling of termination signals
-- Skipping already processed bylaws
+- Skipping already processed and errored bylaws
+- Tracking and separation of errored bylaws (when revoked bylaws are not found)
 - Comprehensive error logging
 - JSON response cleaning to handle Markdown formatting
 - Standardized bylaw number format (YYYY-NNN)